Cloak & Dagger (1984 film): Plot

 Realizing that Jack had tricked him into shooting the spy, Davey discards the pistol, pulls the miniature of Jack out of his pocket and breaks it on the concrete.
 Blood begins to pour from the bullet holes that now riddle Jack's body, and he collapses.
-While expressing regret about the rule, "...leaving when they stop believing", Jack confesses Davey was always his favorite playmate.
+While regretting the rule, "...leaving when they stop believing", Jack confesses Davey was always his favorite playmate.
 Distracting Davey by asking for a smoke, Jack fades and vanishes.
-When Davey calls to Jack, saying he can't do it alone, Jack's voice reassures him that he always could, and tells him to save Kim.
+When Davey calls to Jack, saying he cannot do it alone, Jack's voice reassures him that he always could and tells him to save Kim.

-Earlier, Davey had been befriended by an elderly couple but they turn out to be enforcers allied with the spies.
-Davey escapes them, but without the game cartridge, and he chases the couple to the airport where they are attempting to flee the country.
+Earlier, Davey had been befriended by an elderly couple who turn out to be enforcers allied with the spies.
+Davey escapes them, but without the cartridge, and chases the couple to the airport where they attempt to flee the country.
 At the airport, Davey pretends that they are his parents who are abandoning him.
-When security intervenes, Davey tells the guard the proof is the game cartridge he knows they have.
+When security intervenes, Davey tells the guard the proof is the cartridge he knows they have.
 Cornered, the couple kidnap Davey and commandeer a plane, unaware that Davey has brought the bomb which the spies had planned to use to kill Kim.
 The spies request a pilot, and Hal, who has arrived at the airport with Kim's mother, volunteers to be the pilot.
 As the plane moves to the runway, Davey tries to summon Jack for help; his father hears him and identifies himself as "Jack Flack" and calls Davey to the cockpit.
-When the female enforcer prepares to escort him, she discovers the bomb and panics, calling for her husband.
+While preparing to escort him, the female enforcer discovers the bomb and panics, calling for her husband.
 Hal gets Davey out of the plane through the cockpit window.
 Davey runs after the plane down the runway, calling for his father, until the plane explodes, destroying the cartridge and the enforcers in the process.
-Then a figure appears and approaches him, looking like the silhouette of Jack Flack before revealing that he is his father.
-As the two embrace, Davey asks how he was able to escape, and Hal replies, "Jack Flack always escapes".
+Then a figure appears and approaches him, looking like the silhouette of Jack Flack before revealing that it is his father.
+As the two embrace, Davey asks how he managed to escape.
+Hal replies, "Jack Flack always escapes".

 Davey, joyful that his father is alive, realizes that his father is his true hero and has moved on from Jack.
-He proudly replies to Hal, "I don't need him anymore.
+He declares, "I don't need him anymore.
 I got you, Dad".

 Cast

 Production

-Henry Thomas said the film is "pretty exciting ...
+Henry Thomas said the film was "pretty exciting ...
 It's got some violence in it.
 I get to fire a gun".

 Principal photography went from August 8 to October 7, 1983.
 Filming took place in San Antonio, Texas, chosen because it was Thomas's hometown.
 The Alamo exterior was filmed on location, but they were not allowed to film inside, so they recreated the interior.

+The film was written specifically for Henry Thomas as a follow-up to his success in E.T.
+Universal felt it was key to use Thomas' exceptional talent while he was young.

 In a 2012 interview, Coleman recalled: